Humble Bundle is a website that regularly offers discounts on popular games, ebooks, software solutions, and other content.

 Finally, I recommend checking out the Bundle Countdown page, where you can find time-limited bundles that you can currently grab.
 Again, these bundles are curated from all over the internet, so you will find the best deals here.

-8. StackSocial
+6. StackSocial

-StackSocial is a site that curates the best tech deals on the web, updated every single day.
 From actual physical products on sale (such as laptops and other tech products) to software solutions and discounted lifetime memberships on selected sites, you can find a lot on StackSocial.

-The Bundles page is where you can find hundreds of bundles for sale – as of this writing, there are over 800 bundles listed.
+As of this writing, there are over 800 bundles listed.
 Bundles include all kinds of products, such as software tools like Microsoft Office, elearning and training courses, membership deals, and more.

-These bundles aren’t usually going for a few dollars – they are usually a bit more than that.
+These bundles aren’t usually going for a few dollars, they are usually a bit more than that.
 Nevertheless, you can typically save hundreds of dollars by purchasing through StackSocial, as the items are heavily discounted compared to the official prices.

 People can leave reviews for things they purchased on StackSocial, allowing you to see whether other people felt the price was worth it.